-- There is a fixed signal increment during part of prediction horizon. - The input signals remain constant during the remaining interval of time.
+1. There is kept fixed signal increment during part of prediction horizon.

+2. The input signals remain constant during the remaining interval of time.

 The input constraints present advantages such like the reduction in the computation time and the smooth behavior of the robot during the prediction horizon.
-Thus, the set of available input is reduced to just one value.
-In order to reduce the optimal signal value search, the possible input sets are as a bidimensional array, as shown in Fig. 10.
+Thus, the set of available input is reduced to one value.
+In order to reduce the optimal signal value search, the possible input sets are considered as a bidimensional array, as shown in Fig. 10.
 Then, the array is decomposed into four zones, and the search is just located to analyze the center points of each zone.
-It is considered just the region that offers better optimization, where the algorithm is repeated for each sub-zone, until no sub-interval can be found.
+It is considered the region that offers better optimization, where the algorithm is repeated for each sub-zone, until no sub-interval can be found.
 Once the algorithm is proposed, several simulations have been carried out in order to test the effectiveness, and then to make the improvements.
-Several considerations about the cost function are resulted:
+Several considerations about the cost function are taken into account:

-- 1) When only the desired coordinates are considered the robot could not arrive in the final point.
-The Fig. 11 shows that the inputs that can minimize the cost function shift the robot position to the left.
-The reason can be found at (4), so the left motor has more gain than the right.
+1. When only the desired coordinates are considered the robot could not arrive in the final point.
+Fig. 11 shows that the inputs can minimize the cost function by shifting the robot position to the left.
+The reason can be found at (4), where the left motor has more gain than the right.
 This problem can be easily solved by considering a straight line trajectory from the actual point of the robot to the final desired point.
-Thus, the trajectory should be included into the cost function. - 2) When the robot orientation is reversed to the goal point.
+Thus, the trajectory should be included into the cost function.

+2. When the robot orientation is reversed to the goal point.
 The robot cannot find solution, so initial points bring far away from goal and no action is done.
-This problem has been solved, just considering the orientation as one of the parameters to be minimized, when several orientation discrepancies are found. - 3) When obstacles are presented across the goal straight line trajectory the robot stop, no point can approach the robot to the objective point
+This problem has been solved, just considering the orientation as one of the parameters to be minimized, when several orientation discrepancies are found.

+3. When obstacles are presented across the goal straight line trajectory the robot stop, no point can approach the robot to the objective point.
-Figure 13.
-The left deviation is due by the greater left gain of the

-The third consideration may be solved by increasing the predictive horizon.
-However, with unknown size of obstacles, this strategy does not guarantee a final solution.
+Figure 11.
+The left deviation is due by the greater left gain of the robot unknown size of obstacles, this strategy does not guarantee a final solution.
 Another possibility is to use global sensors, and consequently just use a set point tracking into the MPC algorithms.
 However, the use of local sensor systems makes suitable the use of alternative navigation strategies.
-Thus, navigation strategies presented in section IV, such as the collision avoidance methods based on sonar, or machine vision system, can overcome obstacle collisions until that the optimal input signals can approach again the robot to the final goal.
+Thus, navigation strategies presented in section 4, such as the collision avoidance methods based on sonar, or machine vision system, can overcome obstacle collisions until that the optimal input signals can approach again the robot to the final goal.